 - Forensic Psychology

 - Statistical Methods

-Tuition at ASU Online varies depending on factors such as your chosen program, any transfer credits, and your course load.
+Tuition at ASU Online varies depending on your chosen program, the number of transfer credits, and your course load.
 Typically, the cost-per-credit ranges from $561-$1,343.
-Undergraduates will usually pay between $561-$661 per credit hour, while graduate courses are $543 or more per credit.
+Undergraduates pay between $561-$661 per credit hour, while graduate courses are $543 or more per credit.
 For more specific estimates, check out the ASU Online tuition calculator.

-Via EKU Online (Eastern Kentucky University Online), you can earn a Bachelor of Science in Psychology.
-Up to 90 transfer credits could be accepted toward the overall 120-credit degree program, and your classes will be fully online, enabling you to continue working.
-There are no campus visits required in this program.
+Via EKU Online (Eastern Kentucky University Online), learners like you can earn a Bachelor of Science in Psychology.
+You can apply up to 90 transfer credits toward the overall 120-credit degree program.

-Concentrations are broad, allowing you to specialize in an area that interests you or benefits your career most.
+EKU’s psychology program offers many concentrations, allowing you to specialize in an area that interests you or benefits your career most.
 In addition to forensic psychology, you can choose from:

 - General Psychology

 - Child and Family Psychology

 - Psychiatric Rehabilitation